Health and wellbeing at school

 - Work with our Gardener in Residence, Cassie Liversidge, whose work with the children in the school garden is structured to ensure that it is fully integrated with the classroom-based curriculum, giving the children real world experiences with gardening and plants.

 - Work with PE specialists to ensure that our games and activities curriculum is challenging and engaging for all children, encouraging children to use their bodies, and to experience the thrill of competing (more information is available on our Pupil and Sports Premium page).
-This work has been recognised through our achievement of a Gold School Games Award for 2017/18.

 In April 2020, through our membership of the Wellbeing for Schools Award programme, developed in partnership with the National Children's Bureau, we achieved external recognition of our approach at school, in which the wellbeing of children and staff is the first consideration in everything we do.
 The award recognises all the work described above that we have done to date, and also considers staff wellbeing, which is a key focus of our School Leadership Team.
 The award aims to 'promote positive social and emotional wellbeing, mental health and wellness for pupils and staff in your school'.
 The award also emphasises actively listening to the needs of staff and parents; in May 2018, we undertook a survey of our children, parents and staff to understand their views of our school, the results of which (for parent and children) are published as a document to download on this page.